 Now, Duchamp thought mainly about readymade objects.
 John Cage extended it to readymade sounds.
-George Brecht extended it furthermore ... into readymade actions, everyday actions, so for instance a piece of George Brecht where he turned a light on and off, okay?
+George Brecht extended it furthermore . . . into readymade actions, everyday actions, so for instance a piece of George Brecht where he turned a light on and off, okay?
 That's the piece.
 Turn the light on and then off.
 Now you do that every day, right?

--George Maciunas (1978)64
+--George Maciunas (1978)

 If the event can be repeated, it can be repeated by anyone, not just its "author."
 In both Young's and Brecht's scores, a condition of "maximal availability" is most effectively created through the most minimal means.
-The simplest structure could produce the most varied results while still retaining a certain conceptual unity and structural integrity.
-An extraordinarily compressed verbal inscription, like Exit or Draw a Straight Line, provides a kind of structure that other artists could use to produce diverse interpretations or realizations-thereby creating new pieces, and effectively blurring the boundary between composer and interpreter far more decisively than, for example, musical scores that simply allow performers to select among or rearrange existing sections.
-In perhaps the best-known instance of this reauthoring, Nam June Paik made an unorthodox realization of Young's Composition 1960 #10 at one of the early Fluxus festivals by dipping his head in a bowl of ink and tomato juice and using it to draw a straight line on an unrolled sheet of paper in his Zen for Head (1962).
+The simplest structure could produce the most varied results, while still retaining a certain conceptual unity and structural integrity.
+An extraordinarily compressed verbal inscription, like "Exit" or "Draw a straight line," provides a kind of structure that other artists could use to produce diverse interpretations or realizations-thereby creating new pieces, and effectively blurring the boundary between "composer" and "interpreter" far more decisively than, for example, musical scores which simply allow performers to select among or re-arrange existing sections.
+In perhaps the best-known instance of this "re-authoring," Nam June Paik made an unorthodox realization of Young's Composition 1960 #10 at one of the early Fluxus Festivals by dipping his head in a bowl of ink and using it to draw a straight line on an unrolled sheet of paper in his Zen for Head (1962).